Montreal-Quakers/website/_pages/qc.md

 In person every first Sunday of the month, **from 11 a.m. to noon**.

 ### How to find us
 [Café la Mosaïque, 5727, rue Saint-Louis, Lévis, QC](https://goo.gl/maps/HYYEYV92bwR3Wujp6){: rel="noopener" target="_blank"}, in the meeting room.
-[Café la Mosaïque](http://cafelamosaique.org/){: rel="noopener" target="_blank"} is on Saint-Louis street, at the corner of Dorimène-Desjardins, only a few meters from Côte-du-Passage.
+[Café la Mosaïque](http://cafelamosaique.org/){: rel="noopener" target="_blank"} is on rue Saint-Louis, at the corner of Dorimène-Desjardins, only a few meters from Côte du Passage.

 If this will be your first time at a Quaker Meeting, you may want to read [this information](/about) about what to expect.

 ### Parking
-Free parking on Sunday on Saint-Louis street, in front of the café.
+Free parking on Sunday on rue Saint-Louis, in front of the café.

 ### Health precautions <span class="stanchor"><a name="precautions"></a></span>